Black Sabbath, Headless Cross

-Iommi soon had another new lineup, and a new deal with I.R.S.
-Records—an indie label that was best known for releases by pop and new wave acts like the Go-Go's, the Cramps, and Wall of Voodoo.
-Sabbath retained vocalist Tony Martin, who'd made his debut on Eternal Idol, and scored a coup by bringing in the legendary Cozy Powell on drums, whose long resume included stints with Rainbow, Whitesnake, ELP, and Jeff Beck.
-With long time keyboardist Geoff Nichols and studio bassist Laurence Cottle in tow, the "new" Black Sabbath's first album for I.R.S., Headless Cross, was released in April of 1989.
+Tony's "new" Sabbath scored a record deal with Miles Copeland's I.R.S.
+Records—an indie label that was best known for pop and new wave acts like the Go-Go's, the Cramps, and Wall of Voodoo.
+Black Sabbath's first album for I.R.S., Headless Cross, was released in April of 1989.

-In short, Headless Cross was a mission statement that said "Hey, everybody, Black Sabbath is back" ... but was it too little, too late?
+In short, Headless Cross was a mission statement that said "Hey, everybody, Black Sabbath is back" ... but was anybody listening?

-Reviewers hailed Headless Cross as the best Sabbath album in years, with some going so far as to proclaim it their best non-Ozzy or Dio fronted album.
-In spite of the positive buzz, it under-performed commercially, particularly in the U.S., where it peaked at a relatively weak #115 on the Billboard album charts.
+Reviewers hailed Headless Cross as the best Sabbath album in years, but in spite of the positive buzz, it under-performed commercially -- particularly in the U.S., where it peaked at a relatively weak #115 on the Billboard album charts.
 The album received a slightly warmer reception in Europe, where it charted at #18 in Germany and #31 in the band's native U.K.

 It may have gone mostly unnoticed when it was current, but Headless Cross has aged well and now boasts a well deserved cult following -- this writer included.
-When Headless Cross came out I was a teenager deep in the midst of my all-thrash-metal, all-the-time phase, and Black Sabbath barely registered on my radar.
-Of course, when I discovered how cool the Martin-era albums were years later, they were all out of print and commanding collector's item prices on the secondary market.
-(That figures...)
+When Headless Cross came out I was a teenager deep in the midst of my all-thrash-metal, all-the-time phase, so Black Sabbath barely registered on my radar.
+By the time I discovered the Martin-era albums years later, of course, they were all long out of print and commanding collector's item prices on the secondary market.
+(Sigh!
+That figures...)

-Black Sabbath released three more studio albums with Tony Martin at the mic - 1990's TYR, 1994's Cross Purposes, and 1995's Forbidden, before embarking on a cycle of reunions with both Ozzy Osbourne and Ronnie James Dio (under the moniker Heaven and Hell) that took them into the 21st Century.
+Black Sabbath went on to release three more studio albums with Tony Martin on the mic - 1990's TYR, 1994's Cross Purposes, and 1995's Forbidden, before embarking on a cycle of reunions with both Ozzy Osbourne and Ronnie James Dio (under the moniker Heaven and Hell) that took them into the 21st Century.
 Martin's total of five studio albums with the band make him the second longest-standing Sabbath vocalist, right behind the mighty Osbourne himself!

 As of this writing, the only one of Martin's albums that is still in print is The Eternal Idol, but rumors continue to make the rounds about possible reissues of the rest of his Sabbath catalog.
 I hope it happens, because the Tony Martin era of Black Sabbath is underrated and deserves a second chance at life!